jslint-org/jslint/README.md

 Fixes #xxx.
 - <primary-commit-message>

-This PR ...
+This PR will ...

-Additionally, this PR will:
+this PR will additionally:
 - <secondary-commit-messages>
 ...